 - Know exactly what you are paying without wondering “How much is my financial advisor REALLY making?“

 - Reduce your total overall costs.
 Since we are paid the same, regardless of our recommendations, you can be confident that we are working hard to find the lowest cost investment options.
 Keeping your costs low may improve your overall returns.

 - Reduce (or eliminate) insurance premiums.
 While many of us don’t like paying for insurance, sometimes it’s part of a smart financial plan.
 In these cases, we leverage our partnerships with specialized insurance consultants who provide our clients with reduced premium insurance products.

 - We have a continual vested interest in your success.
-For example, since we are paid less when your investment portfolio goes down and more when you investment portfolio goes up, we continually strive to get you the returns you need without taking on unnecessary risk.
+For example, we are paid less when your investment portfolio goes down and more when your investment portfolio goes up.
+As a result we continually strive to get you the returns you need without taking on unnecessary risk.

 We always recommend that you do your research before hiring a financial advisor.
 Here is a list of great resources to help you get started:

 You Want Financial Security.